How To Reduce The Stress of Buying and Selling a House

 Once you have, the next step is to put in an offer.

-It’s important to be tactical, so research the local market and find out what the local asking prices are for similar homes.
+It’s important to be tactical, so research the local market and find out the local asking prices for similar homes.

-Last but not least, you will need enough cash set aside for all the extras that it’s easy to overlook such as new furniture, repairs and any commitment fees that your broker might charge to get your mortgage application pre-approved.
+Last but not least, you will need enough cash set aside for all the extras that are easy to overlook, such as new furniture, repairs, and any commitment fees that your broker might charge to get your mortgage application pre-approved.